-Graham is a leading barrister and mediator
+Graham is a legal adviser and mediator

-Graham is a practising barrister and mediator.
+Graham is a legal adviser and mediator.
 He qualified in 1976 and then worked in-house for two US multinational companies for over twelve years.
 He returned to private practice at the Bar in the early 1990s and is now with Hardwicke Chambers in Lincoln’s Inn where he specialises in IT, telecoms, IP and business agreement (e.g. franchising) disputes as well as alternative dispute resolution (ADR).
 He provides consultancy services to Jurit.

 Graham commenced his career with STC Limited, the British subsidiary of multinational ITT Corporation advising on intellectual property licensing agreements covering a wide variety of hi-tech matters.
 Having developed an interest in the nascent computer industry, he moved to mini-computer and word processing company, Wang (UK) Limited in 1981 as its first in-house lawyer.
 He set up a successful legal department in a challenging highly sales-orientated environment.
 He then became the legal director, company secretary and a member of the management team.
 This wide corporate experience allows him to bring a commercial perspective to client problems in his current position as a barrister.